-Black, non-Hispanic: A person having origins in any of the black racial groups of Africa (except those of Hispanic origin).
+Black or African American: A person having origins in any of the black racial groups of Africa.
 Board (charges): Assume average cost for 19 meals per week or the maximum meal plan.
 Books and supplies (costs): Average cost of books and supplies.
 Do not include unusual costs for special groups of students (e.g., engineering or art majors), unless they constitute the majority of students at your institution.

 Calendar system: The method by which an institution structures most of its courses for the academic year.
 Campus Ministry: Religious student organizations (denominational or nondenominational) devoted to fostering religious life on college campuses.
 May also refer to Campus Crusade for Christ, an interdenominational Christian organization.